elshaka/omnisearch-rails/README.md

 GOOGLE_ENGINE_ID=<YOUR GOOGLE ENGINE ID> GOOGLE_API_KEY=<YOUR GOOGLE API KEY> BING_SUBSCRIPTION_KEY=<YOUR BING SUBSCRIPTION KEY> rails s
 ```

+You'd also need a redis instance running, the rails app will try to connect by default to ```localhost:6379```, you can also provide a custon redis url setting the environment variable REDIS_URL before running the rails server.

 ## Author

 👤 **Eleazar Meza**